jpitblado/vim-buf2tabdiff/README.markdown

 # buf2tabdiff.vim

-Function and some shell scripts for getting Vim to work as a Git or Subversion diff tool for looking a current changes within your working copy.
+Function and some shell scripts for getting Vim to work as a Subversion diff tool for looking a the current changes within your working copy.

 ## Installation